L2BEAT Bridges is a work in progress. You might find incomplete research or inconsistent naming. Join our discord to suggest improvements!

 Nomad Bridge is a Token Bridge with ability to facilitate fast transfers via additional LP-provided liquidity.
 For deposits, it locks tokens in the escrow contracts on Ethereum and mints a "representation token" on the destination network.
 When bridging back to Ethereum tokens are burned and then released from the escrow on Ethereum.

 Messages on the source (home) chain are periodically signed by Updater.
 Updater cannot censor messages and if it refuses to attest them, it can be changed by the governance.
 Once message batch is attested, it is relayed to the destination (replica) by the permissionless Relayers.
-After 20 min fraud proof window messages can be delivered to the destination contract.
-During 20 min fraud proof window, if malicious Updater tries to relay invalid message batch, anyone can submit a fraud proof to the source (home) chain slashing Updater and stopping home contract.
+After the 30m fraud proof window messages can be delivered to the destination contract.
+During the fraud proof window, if malicious Updater tries to relay invalid message batch, anyone can submit a fraud proof to the source (home) chain slashing Updater and stopping home contract.
 On the destination messages cannot be stopped, so receiving contracts have to be independently notified to not process messages.
+Currently this mechanism is not implemented.

 • Users can be censored if updater fails to attest messages and governance does not change the Updater.

-• Funds can be stolen if updater manages to relay fraudulent message batch and is not slashed by Watchers during 20 min fraud proof window.
+• Funds can be stolen if updater manages to relay a fraudulent message batch.

-• Funds can be stolen if destination contract does not block receiving fraudulent messages after malicious Updater has been slashed.
+• Funds can be stolen if destination contract does not block receiving fraudulent messages.

 Destination tokens are upgradeable